The Geometry of Concepts: Sparse Autoencoder Feature Structure: ``Atom''-Scale: Crystal Structure

 Our initial search for SAE crystals found mostly noise.
-To investigate why, we focused our attention on Layers 0 (the token embedding) and 1, where many SAE features correspond to single words.
-We then studied Gemma2-2b residual stream activations for previously reported word $\mapsto$ word function vectors from the dataset of \citep{todd2023function}, which clarified the problem. \Fig{fig:lda} illustrates that candidate crystal quadruplets are typically far from being parallelograms or trapezoids.
-This is consistent with multiple papers pointing out that (man,woman,king,queen) is not an accurate parallelogram either.
+To investigate why, we decided to focus on activations of the model's early layer, where many SAE features correspond to a single token.
+Since SAE feature vectors in the early layers are often closely related to the corresponding model activations, we believed that studying the activations of these early layers could help clarify why our initial crystal search primarily found noise.
+Therefore, we studied Gemma-2-2b residual stream activations for previously reported word $\mapsto$ word function vectors from the dataset of \citep{todd2023function}. \Fig{fig:lda} illustrates that candidate crystal quadruplets are typically far from being parallelograms or trapezoids.
+This is consistent with multiple papers pointing out that (man,woman,king,queen ) is not an accurate parallelogram~either.

-We found the reason to be the presence of what we term {\it distractor features}.
-For example, we find that the horizontal axis in \Fig{fig:lda} (right) corresponds mainly to word length (Appendix \ref{app:pcomp-diff}, Figure \ref{fig:pcomp-diff}), which is semantically irrelevant and wreaks havoc on the trapezoid (left), since ``Switzerland" is much longer than the other words.
+We believe the reason to be the presence of what we term {\it {distractor features}}.
+We define distractor features to be the features that are not related to semantics of the text.
+For example, we find that the horizontal axis in \Fig{fig:lda} (right) corresponds mainly to word length (Appendix \ref{app:pcomp-diff}, Figure~\ref{fig:pcomp-diff}), which is semantically irrelevant and wreaks havoc on the trapezoid (left), since ``Switzerland'' is much longer than the other words.
+However, these distractor features were not always interpretable; in some cases, it was difficult to associate features with any clear linguistic property.

 To eliminate such semantically irrelevant distractor vectors, we wish to project the data onto a lower-dimensional subspace orthogonal to them.
-For the \citep{todd2023function} dataset, we do this with Linear Discriminant Analysis (LDA) \citep{xanthopoulos2013linear}, which projects onto signal-to-noise eigenmodes where ``signal" and ``noise" are defined as the covariance matrices of inter-cluster variation and intra-cluster variation, respectively. \Fig{fig:lda} illustrates that this dramatically improves the cluster and trapezoid/parallelogram quality, highlighting that distractor features can hide existing crystals.
+For the \citep{todd2023function} dataset, we accomplish this with linear discriminant analysis (LDA) \citep{xanthopoulos2013linear}, which projects onto signal-to-noise eigenmodes where ``signal'' and ``noise'' are defined as the covariance matrices of inter-cluster variation and intra-cluster variation, respectively. \Fig{fig:lda} illustrates that this dramatically improves the cluster and trapezoid/parallelogram quality, highlighting that distractor features can hide existing~crystals.

-\section{``Brain'' scale: Meso-scale modular structure}

-We now zoom out and look for larger-scale structure.
-In particular, we investigate if \emph{functionally} similar groups of SAE features (which tend to fire together) are also {\it geometrically} similar, forming ``lobes" in the activation space.
+\section{``Brain''-Scale: Meso-Scale Modular~Structure}